Physics envy: Background

+His predecessor in the Austrian school of economics, Friedrich von Hayek discussed this issue as well in both the Use of Knowledge in Society, and in his Nobel lecture the pretense of knowledge:

+It seems to me that this failure of the economists to guide policy more successfully is closely connected with their propensity to imitate as closely as possible the procedures of the brilliantly successful physical sciences – an attempt which in our field may lead to outright error.
+It is an approach which has come to be described as the “scientistic” attitude – an attitude which, as I defined it some thirty years ago, “is decidedly unscientific in the true sense of the word, since it involves a mechanical and uncritical application of habits of thought to fields different from those in which they have been formed.”1 I want today to begin by explaining how some of the gravest errors of recent economic policy are a direct consequence of this scientistic error.

 Evolutionary biologist Ernst Mayr discusses the issue of the inability to reduce biology to its mathematical basis in his book What Makes Biology Unique?.
 Noam Chomsky discusses the ability and desirability of reduction to its mathematical basis in his article "Mysteries of Nature: How Deeply Hidden."
 Chomsky contributed extensively to the development of the field of theoretical linguistics, a formal science.

 Examples

 The social sciences have been accused of possessing an inferiority complex, which has been associated with physics envy.
 For instance, positivist scientists accept a mistaken image of natural science so it can be applied to the social sciences.
 The phenomenon also exists in business strategy research as demonstrated by historian Alfred Chandler Jr.'s strategy structure model.
 This framework holds that a firm must evaluate the environment in order to set up its structure that will implement strategies.
 Chandler also maintained that there is close connection "between mathematics, physics, and engineering graduates and the systemizing of the business strategy paradigm".

+Within finance, economics and investing, various schools of thought have been accused of having physics envy.
+An example is the 1998 collapse of the hedge fund Long Term Capital Management, which used a variety of advanced mathematical formulas for investing and trading.
+Yet Andrew Lo and Mark T. Mueller write how such mathematical rigor in these fields is often proved flawed or false due to "limitations imposed by uncertainty [and] all the vicissitudes and frailties of human behavior" which are very different from the phenomena studied by physics.

 In the field of artificial intelligence (AI), physics envy arises in cases of projects that lack interaction with each other, using only one idea due to the manner by which new hypotheses are tested and discarded in the pursuit of one true intelligence.